erlandranvinge/swift-mini-json/README.md

 swift-mini-json
 ===============

 A single class compact (~ 40 loc) JSON reading library in swift.
 Meant to be dropped in to any project without fuzz.
-Most recent version was tested with Swift 3.2 and 4.0.
-If you're stuck on an older version of swift, see the "legacy" folder for deprecated versions of the lib.
+Most recent version was tested with swift 3.2 and 4.0.
+If you're stuck on an older version of swift, see the "legacy" folder for deprecated versions.

 #### Properties